Hello future, or current adopters! We are so excited that you're here :).

 Application (Step 1):

-An approved adoption application is required for all adopters
+An approved adoption application and $10 application fee is required for all adopters

-Within 3-7 days of submission, you will receive an email from TLDR regarding approval
+Within 3-7 days of submission, you will receive an email from TLDR regarding approval.
+If there are delays, usually due to an influx of applications, we will usually post on social media

 Reservations (Step 2) - Waitlist: